This is our longest expedition with 10 days of kayaking and 2 rest days in Koh Mak and Koh Kood.

 During the expedition we cover in excess of 200km, travelling to the very south of the Marine National Park whilst circumnavigating the remote island of Koh Kood.
 This journey is for experienced kayakers only, as it involves many open water crossings and sometimes exciting sea conditions.

 Our extended expedition takes in all the highlights of the 7 day tour as well as the lesser known areas of Koh Kood that offer a rare glimpse of local Thai life.
 Expect to become the centre of attention in the stunning fishing village of Ao Salat and earn your relaxing stay on the white sandy beaches of Ao Prao.

-Food and Travel Insurance.
+Food (rest days) and Travel Insurance (kayak specific).

 All Expeditions begin with a Familiarisation Day

 This day is all about getting to know each other (expedition participants and your guide) and all the equipment we will be using.
 We meet in our office at The Emerald Cove, Klong Prao, at 12 noon.
 At this point we discuss the route and complete paperwork, such as medical/contact forms and answer any questions our customers have.
 Please bring your passport/I.D. card with you.